jaehlee/jaehlee.github.io/index.md

 ## News

 * [New!]
+Sep 2021: Our paper [Dataset Distillation with Infinitely Wide Convolutional Networks](https://arxiv.org/abs/2107.13034) is accepted at **NeurIPS 2021**!

+* Feb 2021: Our new paper [Explaining Neural Scaling Laws](https://arxiv.org/abs/2102.06701) is on ArXiv!

-Jan 2021: Our paper [Exploring the Uncertainty Properties of Neural Networks’ Implicit Priors in the Infinite-Width Limit](https://openreview.net/forum?id=MjvduJCsE4) is accepted at **ICLR 2021**!
+* Jan 2021: Our paper [Exploring the Uncertainty Properties of Neural Networks’ Implicit Priors in the Infinite-Width Limit](https://openreview.net/forum?id=MjvduJCsE4) is accepted at **ICLR 2021**!

-* [New!]
-Jan 2021: Our paper [Dataset Meta-Learning from Kernel Ridge-Regression](https://openreview.net/forum?id=l-PrrQrK0QR) is accepted at **ICLR 2021**!
+* Jan 2021: Our paper [Dataset Meta-Learning from Kernel Ridge-Regression](https://openreview.net/forum?id=l-PrrQrK0QR) is accepted at **ICLR 2021**!

-* [New!]
-Dec 2020: Our paper [Wide Neural Networks of Any Depth Evolve as Linear Models Under Gradient Descent ](https://arxiv.org/abs/1902.06720) is featured at [Special Issue of Journal of Statistical Mechanics: Theory and Experiment](https://iopscience.iop.org/issue/1742-5468/2020/12)
+* Dec 2020: Our paper [Wide Neural Networks of Any Depth Evolve as Linear Models Under Gradient Descent ](https://arxiv.org/abs/1902.06720) is featured at [Special Issue of Journal of Statistical Mechanics: Theory and Experiment](https://iopscience.iop.org/issue/1742-5468/2020/12)

-* [New!]
-Dec 2020: We presented our paper [Finite Versus Infinite Neural Networks: an Empirical Study](https://arxiv.org/abs/2007.15801) at **NeurIPS 2020**.
+* Dec 2020: We presented our paper [Finite Versus Infinite Neural Networks: an Empirical Study](https://arxiv.org/abs/2007.15801) at **NeurIPS 2020**.
 Check out the [virtual conference site for pre-recorded talks.](https://neurips.cc/virtual/2020/protected/poster_ad086f59924fffe0773f8d0ca22ea712.html) [[poster@twitter]](https://twitter.com/hoonkp/status/1336885598720647168)

 * Nov 2020: Our new paper [Towards NNGP-guided Neural Architecture Search](https://arxiv.org/abs/2011.06006) is on ArXiv!